openconnect/openconnect-gui/.github/ISSUE_TEMPLATE.md

 this text and fill in the template below.
 If unsure about something, just do as best as you're able.

+IMPORTANG: this project is about GUI application implemented on top of well known openconnect library.
+When you face connection problems, please try at first to reproduce the issue with bundled openconnect console tool.
+If the problem appears with console tool, please post questions/notes on right place i.e. http://www.infradead.org/openconnect/mail.html where you can get a quick or knowledgeable respons.

 Note that it will be much easier for us to fix the issue if a test case that reproduces the problem is provided.
 Ideally this test case should not have any external dependencies.
 We understand that it is not always possible to reduce